nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 - `list`

 To use these command for recurring expenses, a `/recur` flag must be added.

+Only when you run the `load` command will "normal expenses" added to the expense list.

 ### Add a recurring expense: `add`